marcelcure/FsnNodeHealthCheck/README.md

 You can safely CTRL-C this tail command without stopping the programme and you can also log out of the command shell too.

-FINALLY:  run FsnNodeHealth.py on your home PC
+FINALLY:  run FsnNodeHealth.py on your home PC or backup VPS

 for Linux :-